 His journey provoked many remarkable moments of kindness and support along the way.

 From the people who woke him with a bacon sandwich to send him on his way, to fellow Rotarians who turned out to wish him well.
-Colin says:

-A lucky encounter
+a lucky encounter

-Perhaps the most notable encounter was with Chris Lewis, who spotted Colin walking past his house with his box on his back and popped out to ask what he was doing.
+Perhaps the most notable encounter was with Chris Lewis, who spotted Colin walking past his house with his box on his back and popped out to ask

 Bowled over by Colin’s efforts, Chris put up a post on Facebook, asking his followers to ‘help make this great man go viral!’